Glioblastoma IDH wild-type (with primitive neuronal component)

 The patient went on to have surgery.

-Paraffin sections show a densely hypercellular tumour.
+Paraffin sections show a densely hypercellular tumor.
 This is composed almost entirely of cells with features of primitive neuroectoderm with overlapping angulated hyperchromatic nuclei and a paucity of processes.
 These are arranged in diffuse sheets.
 In some very small areas, fibrillary astrocytic and oligodendroglial morphologies are discernible.
 Frequent mitotic figures are identified and there is prominent microvascular proliferation with florid endothelial cell hyperplasia.
 Many areas of palisaded and confluent necrosis are also identified.
 Several of these incorporate thin-walled necrotic and thrombosed blood vessels.
-The features are of glioblastoma multiforme with a large primitive neuroectodermal tumour (PNET) component (WHO Grade IV).
+The features are of glioblastoma multiforme with a large primitive neuroectodermal tumor (PNET) component (WHO Grade IV).

 - GFAP positive

 - Nestin positive